ScottKrysa/Enron-project/README.md

   [+] datetime objects added for later time series analysis

-## Part 2: Analyze the elements and choose which to include in the ML model
+## Part 2: Analyze the elements and choose which to include in the TF model

   [-] bag_of_words completed but limited application.